boringbm/InputHelper.wiki./Low-level-keyboard-hook.md

 Public Class Form1
     Dim KeyboardHook As InputHelper.Hooks.KeyboardHook

-    Private Sub Form1_Load(sender As System.Object, e As System.EventArgs) Handles MyBase.Load
-        KeyboardHook = New InputHelper.Hooks.KeyboardHook() 'Start the hook when the form opens.
+    Private Sub Form1_FormClosed(sender As Object, e As System.Windows.Forms.FormClosedEventArgs) Handles Me.FormClosed If KeyboardHook IsNot Nothing Then KeyboardHook.Dispose() 'Dispose the hook if it is still active when the form has closed.
     End Sub

     Private Sub StartButton_Click(sender As System.Object, e As System.EventArgs) Handles StartButton.Click